Definition of Dramatic Monologue

 These are the first two stanzas of the famous monologue of Ted Hughes.
 This poem presents a hawk perching high on a tree, thinking about his power and dreams.
-It presents a psychological state of mind of personified megalomaniac bird how he thinks when he holds power over the lives of other weak birds.
+It presents a psychological state of mind of personified megalomaniac bird and how he thinks when he holds power over the lives of other weak birds.
 This dramatic monologue is an example of how powerful people think when they have control over others.

-Dramatic Monologue Meaning and Function
+Dramatic Monologue Function